YamamotoHomura/rsschool-cv/cv.md

 I have no skills yet.

 ## *Code example*
-I'll upload it later when I have it...
+I'll upload it later when I have it.

 ## *Education and courses*